 Monitoring microservices effectively still can be a challenge, as many of the traditional performance monitoring techniques are ill-suited for providing the required granularity of system performance.
-Now a former Google and Weave engineer has developed an approach, called the RED Method, that seems to be gaining helping with the task.
+Now a former Google and Weave engineer has developed an approach, called the RED Method, that seems to be gaining favor with administrators.

 RED “encourages you to come to some sort of consistency of monitoring,” explained Tom Wilkie, the originator of RED, and a founder of the new microservices monitoring company Kausal.
 Wilkie spoke at the InfluxData‘s Influx Days user event held Tuesday in New York.

 The most immediate benefit to instrumenting microservices along the channels described by RED gives engineers who may not be familiar with a badly-performing microservice a standard set of tools to diagnose and correct an issue.
 RED offers a “consistency across services [that] really helps reduce the cognitive load of your on-call people.
 It helps them be on call for more services, for services they didn’t write.”

 Wilkie used this approach when he was an SRE engineer supporting Google Analytics.